I get asked all the time, “Is there a way to know my testosterone levels without doing a hormone test?”

 I initially ask how do you feel?
 How are your erections?
-How is your energy levels?
+How are your energy levels?

 But, there is a physical test that can give you some insight as to how your testosterone levels are, and that’s with the finger test.